Quansight-Labs/free-threaded-compatibility/docs/porting.md

 protect you from introducing thread safety issues due to [race conditions](https://en.wikipedia.org/wiki/Race_condition).
 It is possible to write algorithms that depend on the precise timing of threads completing work.
-That means it is up to you as a user of multithreaded parallelism to ensure that any resources that need protection from multithreaded access or mutation are appropriately protected.
+It is up to you as a user of multithreaded parallelism to ensure that simultaneous reads and writes to the same Python variable are impossible.

+If you're maintaining a library, we suggest documenting what multithreaded workflows are supported and to document to what the library guards against races.
+If a variable is protected by a lock, you should document that, as it may impact multithreaded scaling.
+Similarly, if a mutable data structure does not offer locking, you should also document that explicitly.

 Below we describe various approaches for improving the determinism of multithreaded pure Python code.
 The correct approach will depend on exactly what